 (1) All persons operating vehicles on campus are responsible for knowing and adhering to the procedures herein.
 All parking and vehicle operating procedures are enforced 24 hours per day year round, including summer term and holidays, unless posted otherwise.
 All vehicles driven or parked on SOU property shall be legally licensed and operated by a legally licensed driver.
 The license must be displayed upon request of Campus Public Safety Officers.

-(4) Southern Oregon University assumes no liability for personal injuries or for the care and/or protection of any vehicle or its contents while the vehicle is operated or parked on campus.
+(5) Southern Oregon University assumes no liability for personal injuries or for the care and/or protection of any vehicle or its contents while the vehicle is operated or parked on campus property.

 Temporary placards are issued by the Motor Vehicle Division for persons with qualifying temporary disabilities (as provided by ORS 811.606 and 811.640).
 The requirements for parking on campus apply for all disabled parking listed above.